TITLE: Care Coordinator, Adult Behavioral Health and Youth and Family Behavioral Health

 - Ability to work in a team and independent setting, good communication and organizational skills required.

-- Ability to work effectively with area agencies on behalf of the patient and family.
+- Ability to work effectively with area agencies on behalf of the consumer and family.

-- Must demonstrate the willingness to work with patients in the community.
+- Must be willing to work with consumers in the community.

-- Establish and maintain the confidence and cooperation of patients and persons connected to the course of work.
+- Establish and maintain the confidence and cooperation of the consumer and others involved in the treatment.

 - Expected to read and respond timely to emails through Outlook.

-- Documentation must be completed accurately within 3-5 business days.
+- Documentation must be completed accurately within the timeframe required.